kanru-wang/notes/more_on_Transformer.md

 ### Multi-headed self-attention

 According to https://www.coursera.org/lecture/nlp-sequence-models/multi-head-attention-jsV2q, multi-headed self-attention allows the mechanism to ask and answer multiple questions about each word (e.g. What's Word 3?
 When does Word 3 happen?
-Who is Word 3 related to?)
+Who is Word 3 related to?) **These eight heads can be computed in parallel**.

 Two benefits: